 As we arrived in Kathmandu overland from India to Nepal we didn’t have gear for trekking, so we had to shop.
 Our plan was to shop for trekking gear in Kathmandu, buy the minimumm needed and not break the bank and then donate our unwanted items to a Nepali Porter charity, as we would be carrying on backpacking into India and wouldn’t need the gear.

 Details of our Nepal Trekking

 We would be trekking on the Everest Circuit and over the Cho La pass.

-We trekked with Australian Company World Expeditions, who sent a trek gear list to us. they also provided certain items.
+We trekked with Australian Company World Expeditions, who sent a trekking Nepal packing list to us. they also provided certain items.

 - A large down jacket for wear in the evenings